Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicSendReceiveUsingTopicSubscriptionClient/readme.md

         Console.WriteLine($"Received message: SequenceNumber:{message.SystemProperties.SequenceNumber} Body:{Encoding.UTF8.GetString(message.Body)}");

 		// Complete the message so that it is not received again.
-        // This can be done only if the subscriptionClient is opened in ReceiveMode.PeekLock mode. await subscriptionClient.CompleteAsync(message.SystemProperties.LockToken);
+        // This can be done only if the subscriptionClient is opened in ReceiveMode.PeekLock mode (which is default). await subscriptionClient.CompleteAsync(message.SystemProperties.LockToken);
     }
 	```